rux616/starfield-ship-builder-categories/support/docs/README.md

 ElminsterAU: For xEdit
 Mod Organizer 2 team: For getting Mod Organizer 2 with Starfield support out the door so quickly Nexus Mods: For mod hosting and for the Vortex Mod Manager
-TheOGTennessee: For the initial batch of categories, alongside my own, which inspired this mod
+TheOGTennessee: For the initial batch of categories, alongside my own, which inspired this mod, as well as the "Habs (Shells)" category
 metalsnakegear: For the "Shield Booster", "Grav Booster", and vanilla manufacturer-based "Habs (...)" categories
+WyrdOh: For the "Engines (Economy)" and "Engines (Overtuned)" categories
+remosito: For the "BoostR" category

 This mod's repo contains the following programs, each having their own copyrights and licenses: